 Coming into the Masters in 2011, Rory McIlroy had enjoyed a stellar 2010.
-Aged 21, he won the Quail Hollow Championship, recorded nine top-10s on the European Tour, climbed to 7th in the Official World Golf Rankings, and played a key role for Europe in the Ryder Cup.
+Aged 21, he won the Quail Hollow Championship, recorded nine top-10s on the European Tour, climbed to seventh in the Official World Golf Rankings, and played a key role for Europe in the Ryder Cup.

 But as much for his achievements, young Rory McIlroy’s year would be remembered for a couple of Major disappointments.
 At St Andrews, he led The Open after a course record-equalling 63 in round one.
 He was unable to deal with strong winds in round two and fell away with an 80.
 Although he fought back to take third, it was an opportunity missed.

+At the PGA Championship at Whistling Straits, he was tied for the lead until a three-putt on the 15th.
+He missed a birdie putt on the final green to join Martin Kaymer and Bubba Watson in a playoff.
 For 2011, McIlroy’s focus was on making that Major breakthrough and by the time The Masters came around, the Northern Irishman was among the favourites.

 Also on superb form, but flying under the radar of most US golf fans, was Charl Schwartzel.
 The South African didn’t have a top-10 finish to his name on the 2011 PGA Tour, but his first five results on the 2011 European Tour had been: T2, 4, T4, 1 and T8.
 He was clearly playing well.